- University of Virginia School of Law (J.D., 2007); Journal of Social Policy and the Law

 Ms. Carson is co-hiring partner for the firm's Newport Beach office and an active member of the firm’s Pro Bono Committee.
-She has devoted a significant amount of time to the community, including two terms on the City of Laguna Beach Parking, Transportation & Circulation Committee.
-Ms. Carson was appointed to the committee by the Laguna Beach City Council, and was the elected chairperson of the committee in 2015.
-She also participated in the inaugural class of Leadership Laguna in 2016.
+She has devoted a significant amount of time to the community.
+The Laguna Beach City Council has appointed Ms. Carson to various advisory committees since 2011.
+For example, she currently serves on the city’s View Restoration Committee, which adjudicates view claims submitted by property owners to restore pre-existing views that are alleged to be significantly impaired by vegetation.
+Prior to that, she served two terms on the Parking, Transportation & Circulation Committee (including as the elected chairperson of the committee in 2015) and also participated in the inaugural class of Leadership Laguna in 2016.
 In addition, Ms. Carson has dedicated time to the Public Law Center, including as a board member of PLC Advocates, the junior board for the organization, from 2014-2015 and as a member of the Silent Auction Committee for the Volunteers for Justice Dinner in 2015 and 2016.
 Ms. Carson is also a member of the Howard T. Markey Intellectual Property Inn of Court.

 Ms. Carson received her J.D. from the University of Virginia School of Law, where she served on the articles review board of the Journal of Social Policy and the Law, was a semi-finalist in the annual Lile Moot Court Competition, and was awarded as one of the Best Oral Advocates of her first year class.
 She earned her B.A. in Psychology and Communication Studies, summa cum laude, from the University of San Diego.